 The Emissions Trading Scheme (ETS) is New Zealand’s main response to climate change and the goal of reducing greenhouse gas emissions.
 The ETS has been law since 2008, and is to be reviewed for the second time at the end of this year.
 Ahead of this, the Commissioner is investigating the merits of an “all-gases, all-sectors” Emissions Trading Scheme.
 Climate change continues to be the most important environmental issue facing the world.

-The kiwi is New Zealand’s most iconic species, but continues to decline on the mainland.
-Following on from the Commissioner’s previous work on pest control and conservation land management, an investigation into the future of kiwi in the wild has been initiated.
+The kiwi is New Zealand’s most iconic species, but continues to decline on the mainland, as do many of our other birds.
+Following on from the Commissioner’s previous work on pest control and conservation land management, an investigation into the future of kiwi and other native birds in the wild has been initiated.

 A number of past reports remain topical and continue to provide opportunities to assess responses to findings and recommendations.
 Two update reports currently being prepared are on the effectiveness of solar water heating in New Zealand, and fracking.